Ontica/Empiria.OnePoint/README.md

 Empiria OnePoint services are packaged into the following software modules:

-1.  **Document Management**
+1.  **Requests Management**

     Infrastructure to securely manage documents and forms fulfilled by people, business and organizations.

-    Provides electronic sign services to protect and sign documents.

 2.  **Knowledge Base Management**

     Infrastructure used to build and manage a knowledge base about procedures and government services.

     Also contains components that provides help desk services connected to an issue tracking system.

 3.  **Security Management**

     Infrastructure used to manage authentication and security in a centralized way.

 4.  **Workflow Management**

     Infrastructure used to manage centralized workflow and services requests.

-    Also contains components used to manage organizations structure and their parties relationships.

-5.  **Web API**

-    Http/Json RESTful type web services interface used to communicate Empiria OnePoint-based solutions with front-end applications and third-party systems.

 ## License